ailabteam/ai-sqc-survey/README.md

 ## 4. How to Reproduce the Results

 ### 4.1.
 Prerequisites
-*   An NVIDIA GPU with CUDA drivers installed.
+*   An NVIDIA GPU is recommended for faster training.
 *   [Anaconda](https://www.anaconda.com/products/distribution) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) installed.

 ### 4.2.
 Setup